MEET OUR PARTNERS

 4. WHAT HAS BEEN THE MOST INSPIRING WORK OF ART YOU HAVE SEEN?
 WHAT ABOUT IT STOOD OUT TO YOU?

 Can I mention more than one?!
 I was very moved when I saw Frida Kahlo’s “Two Fridas” for the first time because of all the meaning behind this painting and for its sheer size.
 My visit to Luis Barragan's house in the city made me feel better about my current situation living really far from my family and sometimes feeling lonely, because he was a lonely man and designed his house inspired by this fact.
-The sculptorical space at UNAM made me feel I was at the center of the universe and at the same time gave me a lot of peace.
-"Flesh and Sand" of Iñárritu was one of the most intense experiences with art I have ever had - I couldn't sleep for some days after seeing that!
+The sculptural space at UNAM made me feel I was at the center of the universe and at the same time gave me a lot of peace.
+"Flesh and Sand" from Iñárritu was one of the most intense experiences with art I have ever had - I couldn't sleep for some days after seeing that!
 "Bjork Digital" was also impressive - maybe this type of virtual experience is something that impresses me.
 Also I have to mention The Whale of Gabriel Orozco at Vasconcelos Library, as I admire his work so much.
 That piece really is monumental.

 5. WE KNOW YOU HAVE A VERY SPECIAL RELATIONSHIP WITH FRIDA KAHLO AS AN ARTIST, A WOMAN, AND A HISTORICAL FIGURE.
 WHAT ATTRACTED YOU TO FRIDA IN THE FIRST PLACE?